Praz314159/Ideological-Population-Dynamics/Notes.md

 <h1> Notes on IPM being developed </h1>

+**5/02/20**: I've validated that as the number of neighboring connections (K) in the ring lattice (pre-rewiring) of the base Watts-Strogatz Small World Network increases, so does the network's clustering coefficient.
+The next step, of course, is running the simulatiom on networks with increasing correlation coefficients.
+However, this requires measuring some property of the polarization data.
+Ideally, something like slope would be measured.
+That is "rate of polarization".
+Another option is equilibrium value.
+That is, the polarization value once slope = 0.

-4/26/20: now we want to look at how clustering coefficient affects polarization rates there's a question here about how to measure polarization rates, because there are cascade points after which polarization quickly jumps.
+**4/26/20**: now we want to look at how clustering coefficient affects polarization rates there's a question here about how to measure polarization rates, because there are cascade points after which polarization quickly jumps.
 One option is to take the average slope over the entire simulation lifespan.
 This is fairly straght forward, we take (p_final-p_initial)/num_epochs.
 Ok, maybe this is the wrong approach.